Land Of Leather PPI Claim

 My Claim Solved have had great success in reclaiming PPI for customers against Land Of Leather and so far we have reclaimed over £42m* for our clients in PPI mis-selling.

 If you were mis-sold PPI by Land Of Leather, and the claim is successful, you would be entitled to a full refund of PPI premiums you paid to Land Of Leather, a full refund of interest charged and compensation interest at 8% per annum on the above sums.

 Don't Delay!
 If you would like to start your PPI Claim against Land Of Leather, complete the form at the top of this page.

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Land Of Leather, PPI may have been added to a customer's policy by Land Of Leather, in some cases without their knowledge.
 Land Of Leather may have refused a credit application if PPI was refused by the customer.

 Land Of Leather PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Land Of Leather.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Land Of Leather, and this was not revealed to you at the point of sale, then you would be due compensation from Land Of Leather.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Land Of Leather, and this was not disclosed to you at the point of sale, then you would be due compensation from Land Of Leather.